aglotoff/html-project-template/README.md

 frontend-template
 =================

-This is a starter template that I use for static web pages creation, design to HTML/CSS conversion, etc.
+This is a starter template that I use to create static web pages, convert design to HTML/CSS, etc.

 Features
 --------
 * Tasks automation with Gulp
-* BEM code organizaton
+* BEM code organization methodology
-* HTML Markup generation with Pug
+* HTML markup generation with Pug
 * Sass & automatic vendor prefixes
 * JavaScript bundling with Webpack & Babel
 * Code linting with Stylelint & ESLint